oormicreations/ClipboardPlus/readme.md

 It has a built in Sticky Note tool in which the clips can be stored, notes can be added and reminders can be set.

+It also has a feature to set reminders.

 This tiny but useful utility is completely free and open sourced.

 ---